What is Multiple Sclerosis?

 - Exposure to heavy metals such as mercury, lead and manganese.

 - Organic (chemical) solvents

 Medicinal CBD for Multiple Sclerosis

-Research has shown potential success in easing some symptoms of MS in patients.
+Research into CBD Oil for Multiple Sclerosis has shown potential success in easing some symptoms of MS in patients.
 Less evidence has been found for the effect CBD has on eliminating the disease itself.